The1stMartian/nextflow_rnaseq/README.md

 # NextFlow RNA-Seq Pipeline
-An RNA-Seq pipeline written in NextFlow and ready for deployment in the cloud (AWS/Docker)
+A simple RNA-Seq pipeline written in NextFlow and for local deployment via Docker

 ## Pipeline
 - Runs FastQC